rcgsheffield/sheffield_hpc/hpc/installing-software.rst

 ^^^^^^^^^^^^^^^^^^^^

-Source code is the collection of code written in a human readable programming language for a given software package.Source code is transformed by an assembler or compiler into machine code that can be executed by a computer.
+Source code is the collection of code written in a human readable programming language for a given software package.
+Source code is transformed by a compiler into machine code that can be executed by a computer.

-Compiling and what a compiler does is explained below but the differences between `assemblers and assembler code versus compilers and compiler code <https://www.geeksforgeeks.org/language-processors-assembler-compiler-and-interpreter/>`_ is out of the scope of the explanation for software installation on the HPC clusters.

 ---------